-We have audited San Gabriel/Pomona Valleys Developmental Services, Inc.'s, compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on the Organization's major federal program for the year ended June 30, 2020.
-The Organization's major federal program is identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.
+We have audited San Gabriel/Pomona Valleys Developmental Services, Inc.'s, a California nonprofit corporation (the Organization) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the Organization's major federal programs for the year ended June 30, 2021.
+The Organization's major federal programs are identified in the summary of auditors' results section of the accompanying schedule of findings and questioned costs.